dhelms33/dhelms33/README.md

 ## ⚡ Fun Fact

 I love chess and solving chess.com's puzzles.
-Although I only recently got into chess, I currently hold a puzzle score of 1000♟️
+Although I am still relatively new to chess, I have a puzzle score of 1000 on chess.com ♟️

 ## 👋 Closing